According to Ayurvedic standards, I’m Kapha and Vata. Earth and Water. Air and ether.

 The Ayurvedic fire is about so much more than heating up the body.
 In Ayurveda, agni is the fire in your belly.
 Agni makes your engine run.
 Traditionally, agni is considered the force for proper digestion, but agni contributes to much more than the processing of food.

 “If agni is low, toxic substances called ama are produced,” explains Judith Morrison in “The Book of Ayurveda.”
 “Disturbances of agni and the production of ama are internal causes of disease.”

 Both Ayurvedic and Traditional Chinese Medicine doctors frequently examine the tongue to look for signs of ama.

-Dr. David Frawley, author of several yoga therapy books, says that the kapha increases in the stomach, primarily due to low pancreas function.
-Both long term and juvenile onset diabetes involve thirst and wasting away of tissues, however, which are then classified as a vata disease.
-“In diabetes mellitus, the vata accumulates in the large intestine and travels to the pancreas, deranging the pancreas function.”
+Dr. David Frawley, the author of several yoga therapy books, says that the Kapha increases in the stomach, primarily due to low pancreas function.
+Both long-term and juvenile-onset diabetes involve thirst and wasting away of tissues, however, which are then classified as a Vata disease.
+“In diabetes mellitus, the Vata accumulates in the large intestine and travels to the pancreas, deranging the pancreas function.”